Robin Olsen: International career

 Olsen was eligible for international play for both Denmark and Sweden.
 When he came to Malmö FF he said that he would prefer to play for Denmark but in 2014 he opted to play for Sweden according to Danish international coach Morten Olsen.
 On 15 January 2015, the 25-year-old made his debut for Sweden in a friendly fixture against the Ivory Coast.

 In May 2016, Olsen was called up for Sweden's squad for UEFA Euro 2016, as back-up keeper for Andreas Isaksson.
 After Sweden's early exit from the tournament, Isaksson retired and Olsen became Sweden's first-choice goalkeeper.

 In May 2018 he was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia.
 At the 2018 World Cup, Olsen started in all five games for Sweden as they were eliminated by England in the quarter-final.
 After impressive performances, Robin Olsen was included in L'Equipe's team of the tournament after the first round of games of Euro 2020.

 On 30 September 2025, in the middle of the qualifying campaign for the 2026 FIFA World Cup, Olsen announced his immediate decision to retire from the national team as long as Jon Dahl Tomasson is coach.
+On 5 April 2026, Olsen confirmed his retirement from international football, even though that Sweden had replaced Tomasson with Graham Potter and qualified for the 2026 FIFA World Cup.